Youth football leagues across the United States are busy preparing for the upcoming season.

 The best time for leagues to complete an assessment is immediately following the season.
 Springtime presents another chance to manage inventory before the season begins.

-Riddell media relations manager Erin Griffin provides a five-step process all leagues should consider when managing equipment inventory.
+Riddell media relations manager Erin Griffin provided a five-step process all leagues should consider when managing equipment inventory.

 According to the National Athletic Equipment Recondition Association (NAERA), any football helmet 10 years or older from the manufacturing date will not be reconditioned.
 It is important to work with equipment providers as helmets reach the end of their life.